JamitLabs/SimpleAPISpec/README.md

 ### Include Relationships

-If you want to include the data of relationships, then simply add an `include` to your request and list all relationship names to include separated by a comma.
+If you want to include detailed fields of relationships, then simply add an `include` to your request and list all relationship names to include separated by a comma.
 For example:

 Request: `/user/783?include=createdChallenges,department`